thefreshuk/thefresh-test/README.md

 6. We will always give honest, constructive feedback no matter the outcome.
    Ghosting is a serious problem in recruitment and you always deserve to know where you stand, **no matter what**
+7. We don't want a free lunch.
+Although these tasks are relevant to what you will be working on, we don't expect you to work for free and we **will not** use any of your code from these exercises

 ## Prerequisites